-~ An easy, vibrantly delicious salad featuring kale, blueberries, dried cranberries, walnuts and feta.
-Perfect with freekeh or quinoa.
+~ This Kale Chopped Salad is easy and vibrantly delicious!
+Featuring kale, blueberries, dried cranberries, walnuts and feta … it’s perfect with either freekeh or quinoa.
 Loaded with healthy superfoods, yet so good no one will even notice that they’re eating something this incredibly healthy! ~

 At least as far as we’re concerned, this is actually called “Celebration Salad.”